nrwl/nx/docs/generated/packages/vite/documents/overview.md

 {% /tab %}
 {% /tabs %}

+{% callout type="note" title="Keep Nx Package Versions In Sync" %}
+Make sure to install the `@nx/vite` version that matches the version of `nx` in your repository.
+If the version numbers get out of sync, you can encounter some difficult to debug errors.
+{% /callout %}

 #### Ask Nx to install the necessary dependencies

 After you install the plugin, you can initialize Vite.js.
 You can do this by running the `init` executor.
 This executor will make sure to install all the necessary dependencies.